CedrusDB: Persistent Key-Value Store with Memory-Mapped Lazy-Trie: Evaluation

 \subsection{Setup}

 Unless otherwise noted, we use Dell R340 servers to conduct our experiments.
-The machine has a hexa-core Intel Xeon E-2176G 3.70GHz CPU with 64GB DDR4 memory.
-For the secondary storage medium, we use Intel Optane 905P SSD with PCIe NVMe 3.0$\times$4 interface.
+A server has a hexa-core Intel Xeon E-2176G 3.70GHz CPU with 64GB DDR4 memory.
+For the secondary storage medium, we use an Intel Optane 905P SSD with PCIe NVMe 3.0$\times$4 interface.
 All evaluations are done on Ubuntu 18.04 LTS with a dedicated ext4 filesystem for persistent files.
 We allow asynchronous writes in all stores.
 For most experiments, the whole data set can fit into the memory.

-We use LMDB 0.9.23 and RocksDB 6.1.2 as baselines and also compare against LevelDB 1.20 in some experiments.
-In RocksDB, we enable the additional cache feature by setting the LRU cache to 50GB, the same amount used for \DB memory-mapped regions.
-LMDB requires knowing the maximum data store size upon its creation to preallocate the storage space, so we also use the same limit for it.
-Data compression is disabled for a fairer comparison.
+We use FasterKV 1.8.4, LMDB 0.9.23 and RocksDB 6.1.2 as our baselines, representing a wide spectrum of persistent key-value store designs.
+In RocksDB, we enable the additional cache feature by setting the LRU cache to 40GB, the same amount used for \DB memory-mapped regions.
+We disabled data compression to make comparison more fair.
+LMDB requires specifying the maximum data store size upon creation to preallocate the storage space---we also set it to the same amount of memory.

+Our main target for comparison is FASTER~\cite{faster2018}, as it is the key-value store that is most closely related to \DB.
+Like \DB, FASTER uses key hashes for indexing and thus does not support range queries or sorted iteration.
+Despite this similarity, FASTER has a very different persistence model.
+FASTER divides its memory into two parts.
+One section of memory serves as a data cache for fast access, while the other part, the \emph{HybridLog}, is used to log updates.
+By default, FASTER only writes its HybridLog to disk when the log can no longer be held in memory in its entirety.
+But even when the log is flushed, a user still needs to manually invoke the checkpoint function to make the logged changes persistent.
+In practice, one has to decide how frequently one should invoke FASTER's checkpoint function, while other approaches persist their data continuously.

+In our experiments, we made no FASTER checkpoints until the end of each run, resulting in the minimum I/O effort that FASTER undergoes to persist its state, but note that its in-memory index is not saved and is lost in the event of a failure.
+We made the initial hash table exactly large enough to contain the initial number of items and used the rest of the 40GB for HybridLog.
+To eliminate warmup-bias, we applied in-place updates until the memory part of the log was saturated and made a synchronous checkpoint to flush the leftover I/O induced by warmup operations before starting the workload.
+We used the C++ version of FASTER that is natively available on our Linux platform and should offer similar performance as the C\# implementation~\cite{faster-web}.
+FASTER also uses kernel-based AIO, so for fairness we set the same maximum I/O event limit as in \DB.

 For most microbenchmarks, we use 32-byte keys and 128-byte values.
 For macrobenchmarks, we evaluate \DB using YCSB~\cite{ycsb}.
 YCSB is written in Java whereas \DB is in Rust and the other key-value stores are in C or C++.
 To avoid overhead caused by incompatible interfacing, we created a C binding for \DB and invoke the APIs from a unified C++ test program dedicated to executing the YCSB workload.
 In the graphs with error bars, we run the same setup for 5 times and plot the mean in y-axis with standard deviation bars.
 For other graphs, the variation between runs is negligible.
 For each run, we populate the data store with a certain number of key-value items before running the test workload.
 The data store is reopened when the test starts.
 Finally, for multi-threaded experiments, we run a separate YCSB workload generator for each thread in such a way that a thread only handles keys that were preloaded or keys that were inserted by the thread itself.